Water wise landscaping tips hero Water wise landscaping tips hero

 To help your tree flourish, follow these steps:

-1. Choose a water-wise tree with proven success.
+1. Choose a Water Wise tree with proven success.
 Pick a tree that can endure weather extremes and periodic drought.
-Our water-wise trees contain only the best long-term performers.
+Our Water Wise trees contain only the best long-term performers.

 2. Plant it correctly.
 Following the recommended planting guidelines is critical to your tree's long-term health.
 Proper planting will allow your tree to develop a healthy, robust root system.